kubedb/docs/docs/guides/kafka/tiered-storage/tiered-storage.md

 kafka-prod-tiered   kubedb.com/v1alpha2   4.0.0     Ready          112s
 ```

-## Create a Kafka Tiered Storage with gcs compatible storage
+## Create a Kafka Tiered Storage with GCS compatible storage

 Here is an example Kafka CR that uses Tiered Storage with GCS compatible storage: